openhab/openhab-alexa/USAGE.md

  * "Alexa, turn on Bedroom Light"
  * "Alexa, turn on Bedroom Light"
  * "Alexa, dim Kitchen Lights to 30 percent"
+ * "Alexa, what is the downstairs temperature?"
+ * "Alexa, set the downstairs temperature to 72 degrees"

 ### Additional Comments